 Operated around the clock as a training facility, Bentz expects the project to be in the black after three years; after that, he believes it will make a profit for owner-investors.

-In his pitch to potential investors, Bentz shows renderings of a complex with comfortable stadium-style seats for 900 spectators, something that should please parents accustomed to sitting on uncomfortable bleachers for meets that can last all weekend.
+In his pitch to potential investors, Bentz shows renderings of a complex with comfortable stadium-style seats for 900 spectators.

 Other communities are expressing interest in the Olympic pools, but Bentz said he's built a strong relationship with Myrtha through his effort and expects to keep working with them until he lands one for the Twin Cities.

 "I think I've got a good shot," he said.